Agoric/documentation/CONTRIBUTING.md

       Such questions can also just be added as comments on a newly opened PR.
    4. If the PR cannot be approved as is (because there's known issues) then it must be a draft PR
 6. When all issues from the initial review are resolved, convert the PR from Draft to Ready For Review.
-7. Reviewers approve PR, you merge it with Master.
+7. Reviewers approve PR, you merge it with `main`.
 8. Pull Requests automatically run tests on their committed files.
 9. [VuePress](https://vuepress.vuejs.org/guide/#how-it-works) automatically
    processes any new or changed files for display.